nmattei/cmps3140/_pages/project3.md

     1. What the decision variables are in the model;
     2. Why you chose to model the problem with these decision variables;
     3. An explanation of each of the *constraint* lines in your model.
 You should be able to explain what the constraint is doing, and what it models in the real world.
 Discuss why you chose the modeling approach you did whether you tried any other approaches and whether or not they worked.
     4. You must also include a section called *Testing*.
-This section should include a graph which shows how your model preforms (in terms of choice points for g12fd or nodes for gecode explored and the solve time) as you add more guests for both of the evaluation functions.
+This section should include:
+      a.
+A graph which shows how your model preforms (in terms of choice points for g12fd or nodes for gecode explored and the solve time) as you add more guests for both of the evaluation functions.
+      b.
 There should be data points at 5, 10, 20, and 30 guests for each of the welfare functions.
-Additionally, you should write a short paragraph about how using the different utility functions, the number of guests, and any other constraints you can think of to test did (or did not) affect the solve time of your model.
+      c.
+A short paragraph about how using the different utility functions, the number of guests, and any other constraints you can think of to test did (or did not) affect the solve time of your model.

 You should submit a Zip file that contains all of the above components.
-You should rename the folder (before zipping it) to `Lastname.Project2`.
+You should rename the folder (before zipping it) to `Lastname.Project3`.
 Please make sure to zip and submit **only the files specifically listed here**.

 ### Grading Rubric